He4vyL0v3/ILogU/README.md

 ## Description

-ILogU is a spyware program for Windows designed to intercept and log user keystrokes, as well as send logs to Telegram via the Telegram API.
+IStealU is a spyware program for Windows designed to intercept and log user keystrokes, as well as send logs to Telegram via the Telegram API.

 ## Main Features